 The LV winding is placed next to the core because, with this arrangement, we get the advantage of reduced insulation, low leakage reactance, and easy placement of the tap changer at the outer HV winding.

-First, let’s understand the basic concept so that we can understand why the LV winding is placed nearer to the core.
+First, let’s understand the basic concept so that we can understand why the LV winding is placed near the core.

 For example – A transformer with a delta star configuration of rating 6.6/0.440 KV, 50 Hz, 1500 KVA,